magento/magento2-pwa/README.md

     composer require magento/pwa
     ```

-At this point, all the `pwa` modules are symlinked inside the vendor directory, which allows both running a Magento installation with additional modules as well as doing development using the standard git workflow.
+At this point, you should see symlinks for all the `pwa` modules inside the `vendor` directory.
+These symlinks allow you to:

+-  Run a Magento installation with additional modules.
+-  Develop locally using the standard git workflow.

-You may need to ensure that there are no Magento_PWA* modules listed as `enabled` when you run `bin/magento module:status`.
-If they are, [follow the docs on how to enable modules](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/build/enable-module.html).
+You may need to ensure that there are no `Magento_PWA*` modules listed as `enabled` when you run `bin/magento module:status`.
+If there are, [follow the docs on how to enable modules](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/build/enable-module.html).

 ### Setting up the Git workflow

 To improve the developer experience even further, you can add these configurations as well:

-1. Exclude all the `ext/` directories in the project's `.git` configuration:
+1. Exclude all the `ext` directories in the project's `.git` configuration:

     ```bash
     echo ext >> ./.git/info/exclude